Hamas chief Ismail Haniyeh killed in Iran, Hamas says

 Source: Reuters

-Hamas leader Ismail Haniyeh was assassinated in the early hours of the morning in Iran, the Palestinian militant group said on Wednesday, drawing fears of wider escalation in a region shaken by Israel's war in Gaza and a worsening conflict in Lebanon.
+Hamas leader Ismail Haniyeh has been assassinated in Iran, escalating tensions in a region already fraught with conflict due to Israel's war in Gaza and clashes in Lebanon.

-Iran's Revolutionary Guards confirmed the death of Haniyeh, hours after he attended a swearing in ceremony for the country's new president, and said it was investigating.

-There was no immediate comment from Israel.
-The Israeli military said it was conducting a situational assessment but had not issued any new security guidelines for civilians.